Lou Reed: 1975–1979: Addiction and creative work

 Throughout the 1970s, Reed was a heavy user of methamphetamine and alcohol.
 In the summer of 1975, he was booked to headline Startruckin' 75 in Europe, a touring rock festival organized by Miles Copeland.
-However, Reed's drug addiction made him unreliable and he never performed on the tour, causing Copeland to replace him with Ike & Tina Turner.
+However, Reed's addiction made him unreliable and he never performed on the tour, causing Copeland to replace him with Ike & Tina Turner.

-Reed's double album Metal Machine Music (1975) was an hour of modulated feedback and guitar effects.
+Reed's double album Metal Machine Music (1975) was an hour-long collage of manipulated recordings of feedback and effects.
 Described by Rolling Stone as the "tubular groaning of a galactic refrigerator", many critics interpreted it as a gesture of contempt, an attempt to break his contract with RCA or to alienate his less sophisticated fans.
-Reed claimed that the album was a genuine artistic effort inspired by the drone music of La Monte Young, and suggesting that references to classical music could be found buried in the feedback, but he also said, "Well, anyone who gets to side four is dumber than I am."
+Reed claimed that the album was a genuine artistic effort inspired by the drone music of La Monte Young, and suggested that references to classical music could be found buried in the feedback; he also said that "anyone who gets to side four is dumber than I am."
 Lester Bangs declared it "genius", though also psychologically disturbing.
-The album, now regarded as a visionary textural guitar masterpiece by some music critics, was reportedly returned to stores by the thousands and was withdrawn after a few weeks.
+The album, now regarded as a visionary work by some critics, was reportedly returned to stores by the thousands, and was withdrawn after a few weeks.

 Lou Reed doesn't just write about squalid characters, he allows them to leer and breathe in their own voices, and he colors familiar landscapes through their own eyes.
 In the process, Reed has created a body of music that comes as close to disclosing the parameters of human loss and recovery as we're likely to find.
 That qualifies him, in my opinion, as one of the few real heroes rock & roll has raised.